SiyuWu528/SiyuWu528.github.io/index.md

 I am now welcoming one undergraduate (ideally) or graduate student to work with me on the topic of neural-symbolic integration for machine planning and reasoning, starting in Fall 2025, with the goal of publishing in the field of neural-symbolic AI.
 My previous undergraduate mentee has published as the first author in a well-known international conference.
 If you are interested, please send your CV and a short paragraph describing your research interests to me at sfw5621 at psu dot edu.<br> --->
 - **<a href="https://faculty.ist.psu.edu/vhonavar/Courses/ist510/homepage.html">IST510 Computational Informatics</a>**, Spring 2025, fundamental for Infomatics PhD
 <!----- **<a href="https://teaching.ist.psu.edu/courses/undergrad/sra/480">SRA480 Crisis Informatics</a>**, Spring 2025, for Security and Risk Analysis, B.S degree--->
-- **<a href="https://bulletins.psu.edu/university-course-descriptions/graduate/ist/">IST557 Data mining</a>**, Fall 2024, fundamental for MS and PhD in AI & DS tracks
+- **<a href="https://bulletins.psu.edu/university-course-descriptions/graduate/ist/">IST557 Data mining</a>**, Spring 2025 & Fall 2024, fundamental for MS and PhD in AI & DS tracks

 # Recent readings
 Between two kingdoms (Suleika Jaouad)<br>